Aton143/trader/README.md

 This project is still in its early stages, so to say.
 Right now, it supports HTTPS using a blocking- and sockets-based architecture sockets on Windows and has a Direct3D 11 rendering backend.
 It has the infrastructure to do hot-reloads using efficient methods (a.k.a.
 [I/O Completion Ports](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports)), instrumented profiling, logging asserts, frame buffer captures, and visual debugging.
 The Immediate Mode GUI library can draw text under different alignments, animate widgets, capture mouse state, and so much more!

+## Currently working on
+- WebSockets implementation from soup to nuts
+- Immediate Mode GUI
+    - Real-time data chart creation and manipulation

 ## Planned features
 - [ ] OpenGL backend for Linux
 - [ ] Linux-based networking backend